MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 This optimization requires stack-allocated buffers with constant addresses.
 Heap allocation breaks the optimization, because the compiler can't trace memory operations through dynamic allocations.

-[Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) with `-flto` should allow GCC and Clang to perform these optimizations even when the code is split across several object files.
+[Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) with `-flto` should allow Clang and GCC to perform these optimizations even when the code is split across several object files.

 # Generic Stack

-GCC requires `-O1`, while Clang requires `-O2`.
+Clang and GCC require `-O1`.

-Copy of the code on [Compiler Explorer](https://godbolt.org/z/sGos8zvzE):
+Copy of the code on [Compiler Explorer](https://godbolt.org/z/r77c6hf8d):

 ```c
 #include <assert.h>